m3dev/gokart/docs/task_information.rst

 This has been omitted.
-We can disable compress by doing the following:
+We can disable this omission by passing ``False`` to compress flag:

 .. code:: python